LexSwed/LexSwed/README.md

 # Hi!

-I am a Software Engineer with 5+ years of experience, focusing on user experience side of things.
+I am a Software Engineer with 5+ years of experience building web products.

-Working with cross-functional teams for improving KPIs to make product people happier, or as a core engineer, developing technologies, libraries and providing support to other teams that work on the product.

 <p align="center">
   <a href="https://www.linkedin.com/in/lexswed/">